rhizomedotorg/rhizomedotorg.github.io/_drafts/2014-07-30-reanimating-chat-logs-with-applescript.markdown

 >>>
 {% endhighlight %}

-Drunk off the feeling this gives me, I decide to convert the data into a native AppleScript data type--I don't want to parse anything in AppleScript, ever.
-Python's built-in CSV module is perfectly capable of parsing TSV, and with some clever string formatting, one can convert the rows of data into a string containing an AppleScript list of lists, which can just be plopped into an AppleScript source file.
+But what I really want is to convert the log data into a native AppleScript data type--I don't want to parse anything in AppleScript, ever.
+Python's built-in CSV module can parse TSV as well, and with some clever string formatting, one can convert the rows of data into an AppleScript list of lists, which can later be plopped into an AppleScript source file.
+Here is code to do this:

 {% highlight python %}
 {% raw %}